ukan-computational-acoustics/ca-knowledgebase/tutorials/bem/BEM_in_words.md

 We want to solve (1) for the unknown densities.

-The next step is to move the proble onto the boundary $\partial \Omega$, so that $x$ and $y$ live on $\partial \Omega$, and then our original problem is reduced to an (arguably simpler) problem on $\partial \Omega$.
+The next step is to move the problem onto the boundary $\partial \Omega$, so that $x$ and $y$ live on $\partial \Omega$, and then our original problem is reduced to an (arguably simpler) problem on $\partial \Omega$.

 This process of _moving the problem onto the boundary_ is commonly referred to as a _trace_ (no relation to the matrix operation of the same name).
-There are three or four commonly used traces, which warrants a seperate discussion in its own right.
+There are three or four commonly used traces, which warrants a separate discussion in its own right.
 This can be skipped for now, and taken on trust.

 <details>
 <summary> Click here to show optional details on trace operators</summary>